readable111/Crop-Hero/MPM/mpm.md

 * Cause 3: You have something like `const [state, setState] = useEffect(defaultValue);` which is a typo since you should be using the useState() hook
 * Cause 4: You have something like `const [ data, isLoading ] = useContext(null);` instead of `const { data, isLoading } = useContext(null);` as context requires curly braces

+#### Unable to Resolve a Module From a File <a name="cant_resolve_module"></a>
+*Author: Daniel*

+This issue is characterized by several potential error messages, depending on the screen and OS.
+Just swap `<library>` and `<file>` with the name of your library and file.
+* `Unable to resolve "<library>" from "<file>"`
+* 500 error code from the development server with `InternalError: Metro has encountered an error: While trying to resolve module '<library>' from file '<file>', the package was successfully found...`

+Here are some steps to fix the error:
+1. Ctrl+C or otherwise exit Expo from the command line
+1. Close all instances of the emulator, program, etc.
+1. Delete the node_modules folder in the root directory
+1. Run `npm install` or `npm install --legacy-peer-deps` to regenerate node_modules
+1. Open Expo with the -c option like `npx expo start -c` to clear the cache

 ### Jest Errors <a name="jest_errors"></a>

 #### General Troubleshooting Advice For Jest <a name="general_ts_advice"></a>